ecnerwalawrence/mercurial-jira-hook/README.md

 Installation
 ============
 1. If $HOME/.hgrc doesn't exist, you need to create this file.
-You then need to add the following line your $HOME/.hgrc
+You then need to add the following line your $HOME/.hgrc Trigger by commits
 <.hgrc>
 [hooks]
 commit = ~/.hg/jira-commit.sh
 </.hgrc>
+or
+Trigger by push/pull/unbundle
+<.hgrc>
+[hooks]
+changegroup = ~/.hg/jira-commit.sh
+</.hgrc>
+Please read http://mercurial.selenic.com/wiki/Hook on how to configure this to fit your need.

 2. Create a jira-setting file in $HOME/.hg/jira-setting
 <jira-settings>